tdot123-1/word-games/README.md

 - **CSS**

+- **Bootstrap**

 This app was made with the Flask web framework for Python.

-For storing user information and high scores I used sqlalchemy
+For storing user information and high scores I used sqlalchemy.

 To validate words I made use of the PyDictionary library, which determines if a submitted word is an existing english word or not.